It’s natural for dogs to have the occasional itch, but when it persists, pet owners may wonder whether their canine has a case of fleas.

 - Requires veterinary prescription

 Review: We like the beef flavor and the fast-acting nature of the active ingredient.
-We dislike the limited efficiency and the presence of pork protein which may cause allergic reactions in sensitive dogs.
+We dislike the limited efficiency.

 Best Flea Collars for Dogs